-Middle School/Teen Program (MST): The MST program utilizes a comprehensive youth development curriculum and programming centers around the school age five services areas: Sports, Fitness & Recreation, The Arts, Character & Leadership Exploration, Health, Wellness & Life Skills and Education Support & Career Development.
+Middle School/Teen Program (MST): The MST program utilizes a comprehensive youth development curriculum and programming centers developed around the following five school age service areas: Sports, Fitness & Recreation, The Arts, Character & Leadership Exploration, Health, Wellness & Life Skills and Education Support & Career Development.
 Youth will work together with staff to ensure they have input into activity choices.
 Activities must meet the needs and interests of the youth.
-Intent is to have a combination of youth and adult choices in the lesson plan.
+The intent is to have a combination of youth and adult choices in the lesson plan.
 Youth will help determine frequency.
 Activities will reflect the program's written philosophy and goals for youth in a prominent area.